-We have audited the Remuneration Report included in the directors' report for the year ended 30 June 2018.
+We have audited the Remuneration Report included in pages 9 and 10 of the directors' report for the year ended 30 June 2019.

-In our opinion, the Remuneration Report of Air Change International Limited, for the year ended 30 June 2018, complies with section 300A of the Corporations Act 2001.
+In our opinion, the Remuneration Report of Air Change International Limited, for the year ended 30 June 2019, complies with section 300A of the Corporations Act 2001.